codingMustache/codingMustache/README.md

 ## Joke of the Day

-How are false teeth like stars?
-They come out at night!
+What did the piece of bread say to the knife?
+Butter me up.

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+The acronym &quot;RIP&quot; stands for which of these?
- 1. Content Delivery Network
+ 1. Regular Interval Processes
- 2. Compressed Data Network
+ 2. Runtime Instance Processes
- 3. Computational Data Network
+ 3. Routine Inspection Protocol
- 4. Content Distribution Network
+ 4. Routing Information Protocol

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  Routing Information Protocol
 </details>